o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-project-manager.md

 ---
 linktitle: Creating Projects Using Project Manager
-title: Creating Projects Using the Open 3D Engine Project Manager
+title: Creating Projects Using O3DE Project Manager
 description: Learn how to create and build Open 3D Engine (O3DE) projects from the default project template using the Project Manager tool.
 weight: 100
 toc: true